sleak-lbl/weekly-emails/attic/memday.md

 ### Memorial Day Holiday Today; No Consulting or Account Support

-Consulting and account support will be unavailable today due to the Berkeley Lab-observed Memorial Day holiday.
+Consulting and account support will be unavailable today, May 31, due to the Berkeley Lab-observed Memorial Day holiday.
 Regular consulting and account support will resume tomorrow.
-Operations staff are available for urgent queries via 1-800-66-NERSC, Option 1, at all times.